Support Centre

 3.2.
 Main powers, duties and responsibilities

-The Data Protection Act provides that the Commission must do all such things as are necessary to protect the personal rights of individuals with regard to their personal data and must ensure the effective application of and compliance with the Data Protection Act and, in particular, the right to protection of personal data, access, rectification, objection, and cancellation of such data.
+Section 5(1) of the Act provides that the Commission must do all such things as are necessary to protect the personal rights of individuals with regard to their personal data and must ensure the effective application of and compliance with the Act, in particular the right to the protection of personal data, access, rectification, objection, and cancellation of such data.

-• ensure compliance with the provisions of the Statistics Act, 2009 with regard to the collection of statistical data and statistical secrecy, issue precise instructions, and give opinions on the security safeguards in place for files set up for purely statistical purposes;
+• ensure compliance with the Statistics Act, 2009 with regard to the collection of statistical data and statistical secrecy and to issue instructions for safeguarding personal data that is kept for statistical purposes;

-• instruct a data controller to take such measures which are necessary to ensure that the processing of personal data is in accordance with the Data Protection Act;
+• instruct data controllers to ensure that the processing of personal and sensitive personal data is performed in accordance with the Act;

-• provide guidance and instructions on appropriate measures to ensure security of personal data;
+• provide guidance and instructions on the appropriate measures to ensure the security of personal and sensitive personal data;

-• conduct research and studies, and promote educational activities relating to protection of personal data;
+• conduct research and studies and promote educational activities relating to the protection of personal data;

-• receive reports and claims from a data subject or their representative in regard to a violation of the Data Protection Act, and take such remedial action as is necessary or as may be prescribed;
+• receive reports and claims of violations of personal and sensitive personal data and take remedial action as is necessary or prescribed;

-• investigate complaints from data subjects and respond to queries of such complaints;
+• investigate complaints from data subjects and respond to the same;

-• monitor and adopt any authorisation for transborder flow of personal data, and facilitate international cooperation on the protection of personal data;
+• monitor and adopt authorization of cross-border flow of personal and sensitive personal data and facilitate international cooperation on the protection of personal and sensitive personal data;

-• create and maintain a public register of all data controllers;
+• create and maintain a register of all data controllers;

-• obtain information from data controllers as to which information is necessary for the exercise of its functions;
+• obtain information from data controllers connected to the exercise of the Commission's functions;

 • prepare and disseminate a code of practice for data controllers;

-• publicise the exercise of personal data files, and regularly publish a list of such files, and any other information that the Commission deems necessary;
+• publicize the existence of personal data files and any other information that the Commission deems necessary;

-• record all directions received from the Minister in the course of the year; and
+• record all directions received from the Minister; and

-• perform any other functions that may be conferred on it by the Minister.
+• perform any other functions conferred on the Commission by the Minister.

 4. Key Definitions

-Data controller: A person who alone or jointly with others determines the purposes and means by which personal data is to be processed, regardless of whether or not such data is processed by such person or agent on that person's behalf.
+Data controller: A person who, alone or jointly with others, determines the purpose and means by which personal and sensitive personal data is to be processed.

-Data processor: A person who processes data on behalf of the data controller.
+Data processor: A person who processes personal and sensitive personal data on behalf of the data controller.

-Personal data: Personal data means information relating to an identified or identifiable individual, which individual can be identified directly or indirectly, in particular by reference to an identification number, or to one or more factors specific to the individual's physical, physiological, mental, economic, cultural, or social identity.
+Personal data: Personal data means information relating to an identified or identifiable individual with reference to an identification number or specific reference to the individual's physical, physiological, mental, economic, cultural, or social identity.

-Health data: There is no definition of health data in the Data Protection Act.
+Health data: Not applicable.
+There is no definition of 'health data' in the Act.

 Biometric data: Any information stemming from the statistical analysis of biological data.

-Pseudonymisation: There is no definition of pseudonymisation in the Data Protection Act.
+Pseudonymization: Not applicable.
+There is no definition of 'pseudonymization' in the Act.

 5. Legal Bases